 The Full Funding Grant Agreement (FFGA) was signed on October 11, 2012.
 Design is complete, and the project has been under construction since February 2010.
-At the end of March 2015, the project was 48.9% complete based on expenditures.
-There are two active construction contracts: 1252 Tunnel Construction and 1300 Stations and Systems/Trackwork.
-The 1252 contract was 98.8% complete at the end of March 2015.
-SFMTA confirmed on May 4 that substantial completion was achieved for the tunnel contract as scheduled on April 15, 2015.
+At the end of April 2015, the project was 49.8% complete based on expenditures.
+There were two active construction contracts: 1252 Tunnel Construction and 1300 Stations and Systems/Trackwork.
+The 1252 Contract was 99.5% complete at the end of April 2015.
+SFMTA confirmed that final completion was achieved for the tunnel contract as scheduled on May 15, 2015.
+Financial close out of the 1252 Contract will occur in the coming months.

-The 1300 Contract was 28.9% complete at the end of March.
-Substantial completion is scheduled for February 2018, but the SFMTA March Monthly Progress Report states that the third update of the construction schedule from the contractor continues to forecast completion six months behind schedule.
+The 1300 Contract was 30.1% complete at the end of April.
+Substantial completion is scheduled for February 2018, but the SFMTA April Monthly Progress Report states that the third update of the construction schedule from the contractor continues to forecast completion six months behind schedule.
 The most recent schedule update has been rejected by SFMTA, so the project still does not have an accepted schedule that accurately indicates the status of the project.
 The Revenue Service Date (RSD) is still scheduled for December 2018, although, in the opinion of the PMOC, if the construction of the stations is six months behind schedule, the available float in the schedule has been consumed.